 The Right Naltrexone Dosage

 Statistically, this method is far more successful than AA, and yet it is virtually unknown of in the U.S.

-However, the Sinclair Method breaks the mold.
+The Sinclair method, unlike other so-called alcoholism cures out there, actually works.
 A measure of its success is that it continues to win more and more converts.

 It is widely believed by many (or at least those who have come across it) to be much more effective than most of the other options and that includes the ubiquitous, Alcoholics Anonymous.

 It is claimed by proponents that Sinclair's method gives alcoholic individuals the freedom to continue drinking,